pietroETH/pietroETH/README.md

 <h1 align="center">Hi, I'm Pietro Marino</h1>
 <h4 align="center">I am currently working as a crypto private investor with 8 years of experience and Solidity Smart Contracts Developer with a passion for blockchain technology.
 I have experience in developing DApps and crypto trading platform deploying smart contracts on the Ethereum network.
-I am highly skilled in writing secure, efficient, and reliable code that meets industry standards.
+I am skilled in writing secure, efficient, and reliable code that meets industry standards.
 My goal is to create innovative solutions that will revolutionize the way people interact with blockchain technology.
-I would love to exchange a investment idean.</h4>
+Would love to exchange a idea.</h4>

 - 🔭 I’m currently working on **Blockchain Decentralized Exchange** and **Crypto Trading Platform**.

-- 🌱 I’m currently investing **Real Estate Platform**
+- 🌱 I’m currently investing on **Real Estate Platform**

 - 👯 I’m looking to hire candidates on **DApps and EVM based projects**